George Stevens: 1933–1935: Early feature works

 In 1934, Stevens returned to RKO to direct Bachelor Bait, which he filmed from April 30 to May 18.
 The film starred Stuart Erwin, portraying a kind-hearted man who loses his job at a marriage license office.
 He then opens Romance Inc., his own matrimonial agency, where he falls in love with a wealthy client, played by Grace Sutton.
-A review in The Hollywood Reporter called the film "[a] nice, pleasant little comedy that takes time out every once in a while to bowl you over completely with several hilarious wisecracks, thrown in amongst the mild humor which is its general tone."
+The Hollywood Reporter called the film "[a] nice, pleasant little comedy that takes time out every once in a while to bowl you over completely with several hilarious wisecracks, thrown in amongst the mild humor which is its general tone."
 His next film was Kentucky Kernels (1934) starred the comedy duo of Bert Wheeler and Robert Woolsey (collectively known as Wheeler and Woolsey), playing out-of-work men living on a decrepit houseboat and hope to earn money by catching fish.
 Along the way, they adopt a young boy (Spanky McFarland) who inherits a fortune, while they head for Kentucky, where two families are locked in a bitter feud.

 Stevens's next film was Laddie (1935), an adaptation of the 1913 novel Laddie: A True Blue Story by Gene Stratton-Porter.
 The novel had been previously adapted into a 1926 film.
 Produced at RKO, George Nicholls Jr. had been set to direct, but it was reassigned to Stevens.
 Set in the late 19th-century rural Indiana, John Beal stars in the title role as a farmer who falls in love with his English neighbor, Pamela Pryor (Gloria Stuart), but their romance is opposed by Pryor's father (Donald Crisp).
-The film premiered at the Hilbert Circle Theatre, and was well-received by critics and audiences.
+The film premiered at the Hilbert Circle Theatre, and was well received by critics and audiences.